Teachers 2023-06-01T08:59:01+00:00

 Dr Roz Hayes

 Roz Hayes first became interested in Art History during her Foundation in Art and Design at Plymouth College of Art, and went on to study a combined honours in History and History of Art at the University of York.
 She recently received a PhD from the History of Art department at UCL, where she researched animals, art, and nineteenth-century Britain.
-She currently works at Art Fund, which means she regularly gets to visit loads of fabulous museums.
 Roz has been teaching with AHLU since 2019.

 Nicola Hepworth

-Nicola Hepworth is an art teacher and a painter who has a degree in Fine Art (History of Art and Art) from the University of Edinburgh and a PGCE from the Institute of Education in London.
-Nicola taught Art for many years at the Camden School for Girls, and at Walthamstow School for Girls since 2016.
-In 2018 she completed a part-time postgraduate diploma at the Essential School of Painting, since when she has been increasingly pursuing her artistic practice alongside her teaching: she is endlessly fascinated in looking at how pictures have been made.
-Nicola has been teaching with AHLU since 2020 and her role has including teaching Introduction to Art History classes for KS3 and 4 students in addition to A level Art History, and moderating student EPQ projects.
-In 2022 she was awarded the AHLU x Christie’s Education Scholarship Award prize of an Art Business Masterclass Certificate Course for her film on Mark Gertler’s ‘Meery Go Round’.
+Nicola Hepworth has a degree in Fine Art (History of Art and Art) from the University of Edinburgh and a PGCE from the Institute of Education in London.
+She currently teaches History of Art at The West London Free School and Art at Walthamstow School for Girls.
+Nicola is a practising painter and is endlessly fascinated in how and why pictures have been made.
+She has been teaching with AHLU since 2021 and her role has included teaching Introduction to Art History classes for KS3 and 4 students in addition to A level Art History.
+She has also mentored and moderated student EPQ projects.
+In 2022 she was awarded the AHLU x Christie’s Education Scholarship Award prize of an Art Business Masterclass Certificate Course for her film on Mark Gertler’s ‘Merry Go Round’.
 Find out more and watch Nicola’s film here.

 Katerina Mesterovic

-Katerina studied History of Art and Ancient History at the University of Sydney before completing her MA at the Courtauld Institute of Art, specialising in the relationship between music and visual art.
+Katerina Mesterovic studied History of Art and Ancient History at the University of Sydney before completing her MA at the Courtauld Institute of Art, specialising in the relationship between music and visual art.
 She is interested in how audiences engage with art, particularly how museums can use learning programmes to make their collections accessible to a wide range of visitors.
 Having worked with the National Gallery of Australia as a member of their Youth Council to develop youth engagement strategies, she is passionate about connecting young audiences with art.
+Katerina joined the AHLU team as a teaching assistant in 2023.

 Marjotte Miles

 Marjotte Miles studied Art History as an undergraduate at The Courtauld Institute of Art before completing her Masters at Oxford University.
-During her degrees, Marjotte has noticed how her growing love for Art History was partly due to the incredible teaching she had received and is therefore thrilled to be teaching with AHLU.
+During her degrees, Marjotte has noticed how her growing love for art history was partly due to the incredible teaching she had received and is therefore thrilled to be teaching with AHLU.
 Marjotte is an A level Art History script examiner for Edexcel Pearson.
 Marjotte is taking an ESRC funded PhD in History with the Museums of Liverpool on imperial violence and technology in museum collections.
 She was awarded the 2021 Sir Denis Mahon Essay Prize for her paper on ‘The Invisibility of the Old Woman Artist: Van Dyck’s Portrait of Sofonisba Anguissola‘.
+Marjotte joined the AHLU team in 2019.

 Dr Tilly Scantlebury

 Tilly Scantlebury gained a PhD at The Courtauld Institute of Art in 2021 after receiving an MA from the Courtauld in 2016 and a BA from UCL in 2015.
-Tilly has taught feminist art history on MA, BA and Graduate Diploma courses and currently delivers accessible arts workshops to schools, colleges and adults across the UK as a Public Programmes Educator.
-Tilly loves teaching art history, and is excited by the way that art helps us to make sense of and reimagine the world in which we live.
 Tilly’s academic research focuses on queer American art from 1990 to the present, ranging from sculpture, photography, and graphic novels.
-Tilly was AHLU’s first teaching assistant, in 2017, and is thrilled to have re-joined the AHLU teaching team at the Courtauld in 2022.
+Tilly has taught feminist art history on MA and BA courses, and currently delivers accessible arts workshops to schools, colleges and adults across the UK as a Public Programmes Educator.
+As well as this, Tilly is a Visiting Practitioner at UAL, focussing on the Illustration and Visual Media undergraduate course.
+Tilly loves teaching art history, and is excited by the way that art helps us to reimagine the world.
+Tilly was AHLU’s first teaching assistant, in the 2016-17, and is thrilled to have re-joined the AHLU teaching team at the Courtauld in 2022.

 Henry Tudor Pole

 Henry Tudor Pole completed an MA in History of Art at UCL in 2022, writing his dissertation on Carlo Crivelli.
 He took a foundation year at the Royal Drawing School, studied for a BA in History of Art at the University of Oxford and spent a year at the Scuola Normale Superiore, Pisa.
-He has taught art history extensively on gap-year courses in Italy and France, and in the UK as a tutor.
+He has taught art history extensively on gap-year courses in Italy and France, and in the UK as a tutor, and currently at Harris Westminster Academy.
 He pursues a practice in critical and creative writing.
+Henry has been teaching with AHLU since 2022.

 Meitao Qu